AIQC-Hub/dmqclib/docs/source/how-to/quick_start.rst

 This guide demonstrates how to run the entire machine learning process with minimal configuration.

 .. note::
-   This is a condensed version of the tutorial provided in the "Tutorial" section.
-See the :doc:`../tutorial/overview` for more comprehensive explanations.
+   This is a condensed version of the tutorial provided in the "Getting Started" section.
+See the :doc:`../tutorial/overview` in the "Getting Started" section for more comprehensive explanations.

 Objectives
 -----------------------------